isomerpages/mlaw-uncitral/pages/Registration.md

 ---
 ##### **UNCITRAL delegates and invited observers**

-You should have received a unique registration form from the UNCITRAL Secretariat.
+You will have the option of attending in-person or remotely.
+If you have not already received the dedicated registration link from the UNCITRAL Secretariat, kindly email wg3intersessionalSG@mlaw.gov.sg to obtain this registration link.

 ##### **Other interested stakeholders**
 Please be informed that for non-UNCITRAL delegates, the event is in-person only.
 Click [here](https://form.gov.sg/64a7bcccb768410012034100) for the registration link.